Why you need to know about rosacea

 Sally’s facial rosacea was treated with a topical medicine cream once daily at bedtime.
 Within a few weeks this had cleared up, but she was advised to avoid triggers and over time she got to know which ones were most likely to affect her.
 She also began using a sun protection cream of SPF30 as part of her daily skincare routine, as too much ultraviolet light can cause outbreaks.

 On her next foreign holiday she took care to avoid too much sun exposure, especially at midday, and upped the SPF of her sun screen to a factor 50.

 While she still enjoys the gym and jogging, Sally exercises for shorter, less-intensive bursts that do not exacerbate the condition.
-She also still enjoys a glass of red wine, but limits drinking to special occasions.

 This story is part of a series of articles aiming at illustrating how healthy skin makes a positive impact on people’s lives.
-It has been developed with the contribution of our scientific and medical experts and is intended for the general public.
+It has been developed with the contribution of our scientific and medical experts and is intended for a general public.